bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 .. warning::

-   Be aware that the id can not be changed later and the maximum length of the identifier is 100 characters.
+   Be aware that the id cannot be changed later.
+The maximum length of the identifier is 100 characters.

 Samples
 ~~~~~~~

 The :ref:`WorkflowDemos sample project <importing-demo-projects>`
-of the Axon Ivy Designer contains examples on how to use the Business Data Store.
+of the |ivy-designer| contains examples of the Business Data Store usage.

-See Public API of ``BusinessDataRepository`` for more code samples.
+Refer to the Public API ``BusinessDataRepository`` for more code samples.